mrkkrp/markkarpov.com/megaparsec/indentation-sensitive-parsing.md

-Remember that we're using `IndentMany` option, so empty lists are OK, on the other hand the built-in combinator `space` has hidden the phrase “expecting more space” from error messages (usually you don't want it because it adds noise to all messages), so this error message is perfectly reasonable.
+Remember that we're using `IndentMany` option, so empty lists are OK, on the other hand the built-in combinator `space` has hidden the phrase “expecting more space” from the error messages (usually you don't want it because it adds noise to all messages), so this error message is perfectly reasonable.

 Let's continue: